PeterMylemans/rules_deb_packages/README.md

 # Deb Packages Rule

+This is a continuation of the work started in https://github.com/bazelbuild/rules_pkg/tree/main/deb_packages

 ## Getting started

 `deb_packages` is a repository rule, and therefore made to be used in the `WORKSPACE`.